π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

 We guide you through using your assessment report to apply to your target universities.

-If you hold an Afghan passport, the entire document assessment process at TopABC is completely free of charge.
-We believe every Afghan student deserves access to quality international education, regardless of their financial situation.
+If you are a Farsi-speaking applicant, the entire document assessment process at TopABC is completely free of charge.
+We believe every Farsi-speaking student deserves access to quality international education, regardless of their financial situation.

 How Long Does Document Assessment Take?